jozefg/drafts/bidir.md

 `Pi` checks that we're quantifying over a type first off.
 From there it generates a fresh free variable and updates the environment before recursing.
-We use `csubst` to replace all occurrences of the now unbound variable for an explicit `Free`.
+We use `cbind` to replace all occurrences of the now unbound variable for an explicit `Free`.

 `checkType` is pretty trivial after this. `Lam` is almost identical to